bcgov/safepaths/README.md

 ## safepaths

-An R package 📦 to safely set & use a path to a private network folder.
+An R package 📦 to safely set & use a path to a private network.

 ### Features